PandasThumb/pandasthumb.github.io/_posts/2022/2022-08-14-thaxton-and-meyer-switcheroo.md

 genomes.

 That's what Stephen Meyer does in the Preface to Thaxton's book, the one quoted in his piece in Evolution News.
 It's the old switcheroo once again.
-When Meyer raises the issue of how the information comes to be in the DNA, he does the old familiar change-of-topic.
+When Meyer raises the issue of how the information comes to be in the DNA, he immediately does the old familiar change-of-topic.
 If he does not mean to deliberately switch the topic, then he is giving a strong indication that he simply does not understand what the functional information in DNA is.